infinitempg/Summer-Research-2018/readme.md

 You can now delete the previous aperture (if you want) by pressing `d`, and then create a new one by pressing `n` when your cursor is lined up with the peak of the curve.
 Be sure to change your upper and lower bounds by typing `:upper ##` and `:lower -##`, and make sure they are the same for both colors.

 We now want to set the background by pressing `b` to move to that frame.
 Delete the previous background by pressing `t` and then set new ones to the left and right of the curve with `s-s` on each side.
-Press `q` to escape this window and then `b` again to ensure the new background level is set correctly.
+Press `f` to ensure the new background level is set correctly, then press `q` to escape.

 ![background image](https://github.com/infinitempg/Summer-Research-2018/blob/master/images/2_background.png)